vispz/psvishnu91.github.io/_posts/ml_notes/2022-10-10-linalg-notes.md

   - If p then q; example if figure is a rectangle then it is a square (needn't be true)
   - **If hypothesis is true, then contrapositive is true.
 If converse is true, then inverse is true.**
   - Hyp: p -> q; Converse: q -> p; Inverse ~p -> ~q; Contrapositive ~q -> ~p
-  - _Converse_: if figure is a square then it is rectangle. _Inverse:_ if shape is not a squre, then it not a rectangle.
+  - _Converse_: if figure is a square then it is rectangle. _Inverse:_ if shape is not a rectangle, then it not a square.
   - _Contrapositive_: If figure is not a square, then it is not a rectangle.

 ## Coordinate frame and transformation matrices